TechPrototyper/CS50TimeTracker/README.md

 ## 🎯 Project Background

-This project started as a **CS50 Final Project** but remained unfinished for quite some time.
-The deadline of CS50 has passed, and now it has been completed because I want to use it myself.
+This project started as a **CS50P Final Project** refering to Harvard's popular course **Introduction to Programming with Python**, which I had completed besides the final work.
+Yet, life set other priorities, and the tool remained unfinished for almost two years.
+In the meantime, the deadline of CS50 has passed, but I still wanted the tool just for myself, so I finally completed it practically two years after starting it.
 After revisiting the initial design and architecture, it became clear that the foundation was solid enough to complete.
-So I put my vision and a dozen of fragmented Source Code files and let Claude Sonnet 4.5 insinuate a bit.
-The result is a production-ready server that does data handling, and a CLI tool that attaches to that API layer.
+So I took my product vision description and a dozen of fragmented Source Code files into Claude Sonnet 4.5 and let it insinuate a bit.
+After working together for a couple of hours, the result is a production-ready server that does data handling, and a CLI tool that attaches to that API layer.
+As envisioned.
 The backend / business logic was built with Domain-Driven Design principles.

 Having said that, there is still some remaining work I will attack when (or if) I find the time: